Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Evaluation

 The number of proofs that were only partially translated to Isar due to schematic goals, as discussed in \cref{sec:schematic-variables}, is indicated by the ``\tbf{Partial Translations}'' column.
-We observed that most of \toolname's partial successes are still satisfactory translations.
-Many partial successes involve extremely long apply scripts with only short stretches of commands where schematic goals are present.
+We observed that most of \toolname's partial translations are still satisfactory.
+Many partial translations involve extremely long apply-style proofs with only short stretches of commands where schematic goals are present.
 With these proofs, the resulting translation is still primarily structured Isar, with only certain steps requiring short apply-style proofs.
 There were a few test cases where the majority of the proof contained schematic goals, resulting in translations that change very little, but these cases appear to be quite rare in our benchmark set.